cotes2020/jekyll-theme-chirpy/_posts/01AWS/0boto3code/ec2-19ec2resource-SecurityGroup.md

 Identifiers

-Identifiers are properties of a resource that are set upon instantation of the resource.
+Identifiers are properties of a resource that are set upon instantiation of the resource.
 For more information about identifiers refer to the [_Resources Introduction Guide_](../../guide/resources.html#identifiers-attributes-intro).

 id